meitann/LLM_Reasoning/readme.md

 ### Some Note

+1. The reasons why the min_valid_percent is 100 maybe
+     - the full reasoning process is too long so the result maybe None (because it more than the defined max token)  (mainly)
+     - the answer after the full reasoning process is wrong, but the answer by judge LLM is correct (a few)
+     - I simply use == or in to check the answer, it useful in almost math problem, but in some case the form of output may different, maybe we can use a simple llm to judge whether the output is same, but in this case I jump this process.
+     - APIError.
+Because I call the API in parallel, and in very rare cases, it gets blocked and causes issues.

+ 2. The prediction of Length is too conservative and wierd, I may adjust the prompt and calibrate more

+### Future Work

 1. We need to verify whether the quantile is accurate on the test dataset.
 This requires conducting some comparative experiments.

     One idea is to use the text continuation mode, where we input: